-Selection System Number of Students to be Admitted Main Target Time Period А Overseas Entrance Interview Examination for International Applicants in July A few International applicants who take the on-site examination within their own country Application: June Document Screening: July Interview Examination: July В Overseas Entrance Interview Examination for International and Japanese Applicants in November 10 Applicants of all nationalities who take the on-site examination within their own country Result Notification: August Application: October Document Screening: October Interview Examination: November Result Notification: December С On Campus Entrance Interview Examination for International and Japanese Applicants in November 10 Applicants of all nationalities who take the examination in Hiroshima Application: October Document Screening: October Interview Examination: November Result Notification: December D On Campus Entrance Interview Examination for International Applicants in February A few International applicants who take the examination in Hiroshima Application: December-January Document Screening: January Interview Examination: February Result Notification: March
+Selection System Number of Students to be Admitted Main Target Time Period А Overseas Entrance Interview Examination for International Applicants in July 4 International applicants who take the examination within their own country Application: June Document Screening: July Interview Examination: July Result Notification: August В Overseas Entrance Interview Examination for International and Japanese Applicants in November 10 Applicants of all nationalities who take the examination within their own country Application: October Document Screening: October Interview Examination: November Result Notification: December С On Campus Entrance Interview Examination for International and Japanese Applicants in November 6 Applicants of all nationalities who take the examination in Hiroshima Application: October Document Screening: October Interview Examination: November Result Notification: December D On Campus Entrance Interview Examination for International Applicants in February Limited International applicants who take the examination in Hiroshima Application: December-January Document Screening: January Interview Examination: February Result Notification: March

-Note: In the selection system C and D, applicants are required to take their interview in English at the Hiroshima University Higashi-Hiroshima campus.
-In the selection system A and B, applicants are not required to come to Japan for their interview.
+Note: In the selection system A and B, applicants are not required to come to Japan for their interview.
 The applicants are requested to take the online interview in English.
+In the selection system C and D, applicants are required to take their interview in English at the Hiroshima University Higashi-Hiroshima campus.